Sublinear Column-wise Actions of the Matrix Exponential on Social Networks: Introduction

-Although the Taylor and Krylov approaches are fast and accurate -- see references \cite{hoch-lubi-97}, \cite{gall-saad-92}, and \cite{Al-Mohy-2011-exponential}, for the numerical analysis -- existing implementations depend on repeated matrix-vector products with the matrix $\mA$.
-The Krylov-based algorithms require orthogonalization steps between successive vectors.
-For graphs with small diameter, as with most social networks, the repeated matrix-vector products cause the vectors involved to become dense after only a few steps.
-Subsequent matrix-vector products then require $O(|E|)$ work, where $|E|$ is the number of edges in the graph.
-For networks with billions of edges, we want a procedure that avoids these dense vector operations involved in Taylor- and Krylov-based methods.
+For networks with billions of edges, we want a procedure that avoids the dense vector operations involved in Taylor- and Krylov-based methods.
 In particular, we would like an algorithm to estimate a column of the matrix exponential that runs in time proportional to the number of \emph{large} entries.
 Put another way, we want an algorithm that is \emph{local} in the graph and produces a \emph{local solution}.

-Roughly speaking, a \textit{local solution} is a vector that both accurately approximates the true solution, which can be dense, but has only a few non-zeros.
+Roughly speaking, a \textit{local solution} is a vector that both accurately approximates the true solution, which can be dense, \emph{and} has only a few non-zeros.
 A local algorithm is then a method for computing such a solution that requires work proportional to the size of the solution, rather than the size of the input.
 In the case of computing a column of the matrix exponential for a network with $|E|$ edges, the input size is $|E|$, but the desired solution $\epec$ has only a few significant entries.
 An illustration of this is given in Figure~\ref{fig:example}.
 From that figure, we see that the column of the matrix exponential has about 5 million non-zero entries.
 However, if we look at the approximation formed by the largest $3,000$ entries, it has a 1-norm error of roughly $10^{-4}$.
 A local algorithm should be able to find these $3,000$ non-zeros without doing work proportional to $|E|$.
 For this reason, local methods are a recognized and practical alternative to Krylov methods for solving massive linear systems from network problems; see, for instance, references~\cite{andersen2006-local,Bonchi-2012-fast-katz}.
 The essence of these methods is that they replace whole-graph matrix-vector products with targeted column-accesses; these correspond to accessing the out-links from a vertex in a graph structure.